+1. Start the engine.
+Leave the shift lever in PARK in order to enter the EVIC Programming Menus.

-- 1. Turn on the ignition switch. - 2.
-Press the MENU button until the Personal Settings (Customer Programmable Features) menu displays in the EVIC. - 3.
-Press the SCROLL button until "Calibrate Compass" displays in the EVIC. - 4.
-Press and release the FUNCTION SELECT button to start the calibration.
-The "CAL" indicator will display in the EVIC. - 5.
-Complete one or more 360° turns (in an area free from large metal or metallic objects) until the "CAL" indicator turns off.
+2. Press the MENU button until the Personal Settings 4 (Customer-Programmable Features) menu displays in the EVIC.

+3. Press the SCROLL button until "Calibrate Compass" displays in the EVIC.

+4. Press and release the FUNCTION SELECT button to start the calibration.
+The "CAL" indicator will display in the EVIC.

+5. Complete one or more 360-degree turns (in an area free from large metal or metallic objects) until the "CAL" indicator turns off.
 The compass will now function normally.